OI-OS/OI-Sequential-Thinking/README.md

 An MCP server implementation that provides a tool for dynamic and reflective problem-solving through a structured thinking process.

+---

+## ⚠️ For AI Agents Using OI OS

+**If you are an AI agent installing this server in OI OS (Brain Trust 4), please see [OI.md](./OI.md) for comprehensive installation instructions, including:**

+- Step-by-step installation guide
+- Intent mappings and parameter rules setup
+- Parameter extractors configuration
+- Troubleshooting guide
+- Complete tool reference

+The OI.md file contains all the information needed for AI agents to properly configure and use this server in the OI OS environment.

+---

 ## Features

 - Break down complex problems into manageable steps